gitlabhq/gitlab-runner/docs/executors/docker.md

    systemctl status --user podman.socket
    ```

-1. Copy the socket string in the `Listen` key through which Podman's API is being accessed.
+1. Copy the socket string in the `Listen` key through which the Podman API is being accessed.
 1. Make sure the Podman socket remains available after the GitLab Runner user is logged out:

    ```shell